anniehedgpeth/anniehedgpeth.github.io/_posts/2016-05-09-tour-of-chef-compliance.markdown

     its(:content) { should match /^\s*PASS_MAX_DAYS\S+90/ }
   end
 ```
+So I don't read or write Inspec, but what I find pretty cool is that we can figure out what it says pretty easily anyway.
 Let's go line by line and understand what this means.

 ```